-In this planning phase, we assess the preparation and design of training programs.
-Document analysis focuses on evaluating the goals, target audience, curriculum development, resource allocation, and scheduling of training sessions.
-Key questions include the objectives of each training program, the needs assessment of the target audience, resource allocation, and selection of the key stakeholders.

-The second indicator is the implementation phase where we examine the delivery and management of training programs.
-The analysis looks at the methodologies used, participants selections, managing data gathered with the participants and measuring participants knowledge.
-In addition, the feedback mechanisms also considered in this study.
+In this planning phase, we assess the preparation and design of training programmes.
+Document analysis focuses on evaluating the goals, target audience, curriculum development, resource allocation and scheduling of training sessions.
+Key questions include the objectives of each training programme, the needs assessment of the target audience, resource allocation and selection of the key stakeholders.
+The second indicator is the implementation phase where we examine the delivery and management of training programmes.
+The analysis examines the methodologies employed, participants' selections, data management, and the measurement of participants' knowledge.
+In addition, the feedback mechanisms are also considered in this study.

 In the final assessment is the achievement.
-We measured the effectiveness of the training programs, the outcomes and its impacts.
+We measured the effectiveness of the training programmes, the outcomes and their impacts.
 The document review measures the effectiveness, participant motivation, and overall impact on participants and the institution.

-By systematically applying the 3P Assessment Framework to the data collected from the document analysis, this study identifies strengths, weaknesses, and areas for improvement in the governance of training programs.
+By systematically applying the 3P assessment framework to the data collected from the document analysis, this study identifies strengths, weaknesses, and areas for improvement in the governance of training programmes.